eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/04-Template Components.md

 ### Functions

-This is where you define procedures that you do not want to be repeated throughout the template.
-Like variables, functions can help make your templates easier to maintain.
+This section is where you define procedures that you don't want to repeat throughout the template.
+Similar to variables, functions can help make your templates easier to maintain.

-The following example defines a function which outputs a unique name.
-The name can then be applied to resources that require a globally unique name.
+Here's an example that creates a function to create a unique name, for use when creating resources that have globally unique naming requirements:

 ```json
 "functions": [